marknzl/hermes-ws/README.md

 # hermes-ws
-A very simple (and quite bad lol) barebones web server written in C
+A very simple (and quite bad lol) barebones web server written in C. Utilizes the WinSock2 API.